-- A 50% basis boost for projects with at least 20% of the units set aside for households who have extremely low incomes or for those experiencing homelessness, as included in AHCIA, DASH, and the House-passed "Build Back Better Act."
-By expanding the current basis boost from 30% to 50%, Congress can allow LIHTC to better target extremely lowincome tenants at rents that are less likely to burdensome.
-This reform would also facilitate the development of more affordable housing for populations with special needs, such as formerly homeless individuals and people with disabilities. - An 8% set-aside of tax credits to help offset the costs to build the homes getting the 50% basis boost (explained above), as included in the House-passed "Build Back Better Act" (as well as a 10% set-aside proposed by the "Decent, Affordable, Safe Housing for All (DASH) Act," introduced by Senator Ron Wyden (D-OR). - Designate tribal areas as Difficult to Develop Areas (DDAs), as proposed in AHCIA, to make development automatically eligible for a 30% basis boost and therefore more financially feasible.
-Also, as proposed in AHCIA and DASH, require states to consider the needs of Native Americans when determining which developments will receive LIHTC each year. - Designate rural areas as DDAs, as proposed in AHCIA and DASH, making them automatically eligible for a 30% basis boost and therefore more financially feasible.
+Provide a 50% basis boost for projects with at least 20% of the units set aside for households who have extremely low incomes.
+By providing a 50% basis boost, Congress can allow LIHTC to better serve extremely low-income tenants.
+This reform would also facilitate the development of more affordable housing for populations with special needs, such as formerly homeless individuals and people with disabilities.
+In addition to the AHCIA, this reform is also included in the "Decent, Affordable, Safe Housing for all (DASH) Act."

+- 2. Designate tribal areas as Difficult to Develop Areas (DDAs), as proposed in AHCIA, to make development automatically eligible for a 30% basis boost and therefore more financially feasible.
+Also, as proposed in AHCIA and DASH, require states to consider the needs of Native Americans when determining which developments will receive LIHTC each year. - 3.
+Designate rural areas as DDAs, as proposed in AHCIA and DASH, making them automatically eligible for a 30% basis boost and therefore more financially feasible.
 The bill also would base the income limits in rural projects to the greater of area median income or the national nonmetropolitan median income, in recognition of the much lower incomes in rural areas.